 Prestigious award presented at annual Running USA Industry Conference

-JUST RUN, the youth fitness program developed by leaders from the Big Sur International Marathon, was named National Youth Program of the Year by Running USA at its recent annual industry conference in New Orleans.
+JUST RUN, the youth fitness program developed by leaders from the Big Sur Marathon Foundation, was named National Youth Program of the Year by Running USA at its recent annual industry conference in New Orleans.

 "JUST RUN's involvement in the sport of youth running continues to not only inspire thousands of children to live healthy, active lives, but provides a wonderful model for other teachers and leaders to develop in their communities,” said Running USA CEO Rich Harshbarger as he presented the award and a $5,000 check in front of 700 industry leaders.
 “This program provides all the components necessary to create long-lasting, healthy change for children within their communities."